Become a superannuation Superwoman

 It’s an unfortunate reality that if you’re a woman earning an income in Australia, you’re likely going to retire with less super than your male equivalent.

 I get it, taking an active interest in your superannuation isn’t exactly the most fun thing you could do.
-It’s an attitude that prevails among most of us, even the experts.
+It’s an attitude that prevails among most of us.

 Outside of a house, superannuation is your biggest asset.
 Your BIGGEST.
 You need to pay attention to it.